 Does Punctuality Affect Attendance?

 Yes it does.
-Tutor time (morning registration) starts at 8.45 am, and we expect all students to be in their tutor room and ready to learn by this time.
+Period 1 (morning registration) starts at 8.45 am, and we expect all students to be in lesson and ready to learn by this time.
 Afternoon registers are taken at 2 pm (the start of period 5) and again, students are expected to be in lessons by this time.
 We record centrally any minutes late which a student accrues; there are a range of sanctions used to remind students of the importance of punctuality.

 What is a Persistent Absence?